preyes323/trello-clone-app/README.md

 # Data Model

 For those interested this is the data-model that I used for the back-end given the current feature implemented.
 It's not exactly what I used (particularly the fields), it's more for the mental model of building the application.
+Each box more likely corresponds to `json` data except for activity types which I just built in to the `notifications`.

 ![](https://github.com/preyes323/trello-clone-app/blob/master/trello-clone.png?raw=true)